 Parents are welcome to visit and encouraged to volunteer.
 The classroom teacher will invite/schedule volunteers to fit his/her classroom.
 Classroom observations will be limited to observing from the classroom door.
 Classroom Observations should only consist of the parent/guardian(s) only.
 Siblings and other small children are not allowed while a parent visits, observes or volunteers.
 Parents are not allowed to interact with children other than their own during these observations.
 Parents must refrain from correcting, questioning, or disturbing other children for any reason.
-It is imperative that instructional time be protected, and it is the intent of the administrators and office staff of Richmond Hill K-8 to do so.
+It is imperative that instructional time be protected, and it is the intent of the administrators and office staff of Richmond Hill Elementary School to do so.

 Conferences should always be pre-arranged during the teacher's planning time.
-In order to provide teachers time to plan in grade levels and collaboratively, Mondays, Wednesdays, and Fridays are designated teacher planning days.
-No parent conferences will be held during those days.
-Tuesdays and Thursdays are set aside for parent conferences.
+In order to provide teachers time to plan in grade levels and collaboratively, no parent conferences will be held during those